 - 1 Cup Corn Oil

 Set up your dredging stations.
-Combine the gluten free bread crumbs and corn flour, and the eggs with the stone ground mustard.
+Combine the gluten free bread crumbs, and the dijon mustard with the mayonnaise.

-Finish by placing in the gluten free bread crumb corn meal mix.
+Finish by placing the seafood in the gluten free bread crumbs.
 Press in the breading and let the excess fall off.

-After 30 minutes, pour the oil into your skillet and heat on medium high heat.
+Heat the oil in a skillet on medium high heat.

-Once the oil is shimmering, add in the breaded chicken fillets.
-Do not overcrowd the pan.
+Once the oil is shimmering, add in the breaded cod fillets.
+Cook in shifts and do not overcrowd the pan.

 Cook each fillet 2 – 3 minutes per side.
 Move to a cooling rack and let the oil drain off.